“How much detail do we need for our release plan?”

 |None||·Appropriate for simple, low-risk initiatives in a highly collaborative environment.

 |·Does not provide transparency to stakeholders who are not actively collaborating with the team.|

 Choice is Good when Release Planning

 If you want to be effective then you must match your approach to the situation that you face.
-Because different teams face different situations one single approach will not fit all, and instead you need to have choices which you understand and can apply appropriately.
+Because different teams face different situations one single approach will not fit all, and instead, you need to have choices that you understand and can apply appropriately.

 More importantly, you need to be prepared to evolve your approach as your situation evolves.
 As this article shows, you have a range of choices for the level of detail for your release plan.
 Our recommendation is to do the best that you can in the situation that you face and to always try to learn and improve.